-CPD for Me Group of Companies is bound by the National Privacy Principles set out in the Privacy Act 1988 of the Commonwealth of Australia.
+CPD for Me Group of Companies (CPD for Me, MidCoastDigital, CPD-LIVE, Sales Strategy & CLE by the Sea) are bound by the National Privacy Principles set out in the Privacy Act 1988 of the Commonwealth of Australia.
 This policy statement affirms our commitment to comply with those principles and sets out why and how we collect your personal information (IP) and the rights and obligations that we both have in relation to that information.

 We respect your privacy and seek to protect it.